Staying safe in the orchard and packshed

 - consider the items on this Safe Work Australia checklist and this Safe Work Australia factsheet.

 Read more on general practices in the National Farmers Federation’s COVID-19 workplace guide, available here.

-The food safety advice in the Best Practice Resource is easily transferrable to dealing with the current situation:
+The food safety advice in the Best Practice Resource is easily transferable to dealing with the current situation:

 - properly cleaning and sanitising all surfaces and equipment (click here for an environmental cleaning and disinfection factsheet from the Australian Government Department of Health)